Frequently Asked Questions

 Do I need x-rays?

 At your examination your chiropractor will determine if x-rays are required.
 If x-rays are necessary, you will be given a referral to have them taken at a x-ray clinic.
 These costs are fully covered by Medicare.
 If you have had any spinal x-rays, bring them with you on your first visit as this will help determine the best treatment for you.

 Some adjusting methods can produce a popping sound when the gas and fluids that exist in the joint shift.
 It’s much like opening a bottle of champagne or removing a suction cup.
 The sound isn’t a guide to the quality or need of the adjustment.
 There is a common misconception that the noise is bones going back in place or rubbing on each other, this is definitely false!

 An adjustment is not normally painful however in some cases, mild soreness to the area being adjusted may be experienced.
 These symptoms are often a normal part of the healing process as your spinal movement improves.

 How many adjustments will I need?

 Every patient is individually assessed and a individualised management plan is given depending on your diagnosis and your health goals.
 Some patients require initial intensive treatment over many weeks, followed by rehabilitation and then maintenance adjustments, whereas others may only require a short course of adjustments to resolve their problems.

 How long until I feel better?

-Whilst some patients experience almost instant relief nearly all patients are feeling better in one to two weeks.
+Whilst some patients experience almost instant relief nearly all patients are feeling much better within one to two weeks.
 There are many factors that affect your rate of healing such as your age, the type of injury, your general health and how long you have had the problem.
-Every person is different and so rates of healing will differ.

 Will I have to go to a chiropractor forever?